 - Age and weight

-- Changes in eating and drinking habit, urination and defecation
+- Changes in eating, drinking, urination and defecation habits

 - Wheezing or coughing history